Niche (video game): Reception

-This game, though thought-provoking, has not found favor with every game player.
-Zachary Miller, an Associate Editor with Nintendo World Report, states that the game seems geared more towards science and learning than about gaming at all.
-Miller likens this genetics driven game to "North Star Games, "Evolution" tabletop game, and wonders where the creative charm is, and notes that the format is clearly developed for PC play and not handheld action because of the many "mouse over" prompts that are filtered into the menu.
-In a nutshell, Miller finds the game to be generic in totality and fairly uninteresting.
+Zachary Miller, an associate editor at Nintendo World Report, states that the game seems geared more towards science and learning than about gaming.
+Miller likens this genetics driven game to North Star Games' Evolution tabletop game, and wonders where the creative charm is, and notes that the format is clearly developed for PC play and not handheld action because of the many "mouse over" prompts that are filtered into the menu.
+Miller found the game to be generic in totality and fairly uninteresting.